Nessi-datatool/nessi/API.md

-# Nessi API Documentation
+# nessi.dev API Documentation

 ## Overview

-Nessi is a Python-based data processing and analysis tool built with PySpark and Delta Lake.
+nessi.dev is a Python-based data processing and analysis tool built with PySpark and Delta Lake.
 This document provides detailed API documentation for all major components.

 ## Table of Contents